The Best Ways to Clean an Oven, According to Our Readers

-So we combed through the hundreds of comments to find the most helpful ideas.
+So with Thanksgiving coming up, we’re revisiting the most helpful ideas.
 Our takeaway?
 You guys use a variety of cleaners.
 Keep reading to see what they are!

 1. Baking soda and hydrogen peroxide